ChrstphrHll/npc_gen/students/Turi Chandrelle.md

 ---
 ### Description
 - 4th year Gnome Rouge in Fiesn
-- straight white hair that's braided with violet ribbon (long), Blue eyes, and Fair skin
+- shoulder length straight pink hair that's put up, Blue eyes, and Fair skin
 - Is Mature and Enigmatic, and has Indulgence as their ideal

 ### Organizations